jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     :emphasize-lines: 2

     # NOTES
-    # a float is not None
+    # a float is not the same object as None
-    # an integer is not None
+    # an integer is not the same object as None
-    # True is not None
+    # True is not the same object as None
-    # False is not None
+    # False is not the same object as None
     # None is None

-    # Exceptions seen
-    # AssertionError

 ----